bidah/styled-native-breakpoint-for-web/README.md

 # styled-native-breakpoint-for-web

-Add breakpoints to your Styled Components to use for the web in your [Universal Expo Web](https://docs.expo.io/versions/v34.0.0/introduction/running-in-the-browser/) project.
+Add breakpoints to your Styled Components to use for the web in your React Native [Universal Expo Web](https://docs.expo.io/versions/v34.0.0/introduction/running-in-the-browser/) project.

 ## Introduction